Bvisi0n/DAE_Galaga/README.md

 In this prototype I explore whether I can make playing with gravity fun.
 Can it be fun to influence the trajectory of projectiles?

+I have chosen to do this because it challenges the game engine and helps me learn to identify where the lines lies between game and engine code.

 ## Noteworthy Patterns, Idioms, Techniques & Libraries
 This section is still under construction...
 For now I list everything with potential even if not yet adopted, I will add details and trim this list as I finish up the project.